BlackHershey/4dfp-docs/docs/scripts.rst

 Options

 =======	===========================================================
--noblur	lyze unblurred version of preprocessed data
--A		use format in atlas subdirectory (default FCmaps directory)
+-noblur	analyze unblurred version of preprocessed data -A		use format in atlas subdirectory (default FCmaps directory)
 =======	===========================================================